J-1 Information for Colleges and Departments

 Note, if the prospective J-1 has held a J visa before, they may or may not be eligible to participate in a J-1 program at SDSU.
 Email Christinejoy Sampankanpanich if you would like to discuss the matter in detail.

 Your first step would be to contact your college’s designated immigration representative.
 This individual will be able to initiate the process and guide you through the required steps.
 As the faculty mentor/supervisor, you will need to sign a J-1 Agreement and attest to the prospective scholar’s English language ability.
-If you will be providing finding, you will need to write a short letter or memo indicating that you will be fully or partially supporting the scholar while at SDSU.
+If you will be providing funding, you will need to write a short letter or memo indicating that you will be fully or partially supporting the scholar while at SDSU.
 For further information, please contact your college’s designated immigration representative.

 Due to our internal process and the time it takes for visa appointments/interviews at the U.S. embassy/consulate, it is highly recommended that the J-1 Initial Request forms be submitted to faculty advancement at least 2-3 months ahead of the scholar’s proposed start date.
 The earliest that the request may be submitted is 6 months in advance.
 Requests submitted less than 2 months in advance may result in a delay in the prospective scholar’s start date.

 No. All fees associated with the J-1 program are paid for by the scholar.
 These fees include the SEVIS fee, visa application fee, and the cost of health insurance.
 Faculty Advancement does not charge any fees for processing J-1 requests.

 Yes, the scholar may provide their own funding.
 Funding may include personal funds, funding from their employer, or scholarship funds from third party organizations.
 The J-1 scholar will need to provide evidence of their financial support documentation when they request the J-1 from Faculty Advancement.